Jbleezy/BO2-Reimagined/README.md

 * Quest: if Weasel is not in the game, the cycle continues immediately after everyone revives themselves on the Golden Gate Bridge
 * Quest: players no longer get moved to different positions when starting the showdown
 * Quest: showdown target waypoint shows offscreen
-* Fixed initial weapon raise animation happening after exiting afterlife
+* Fixed initial weapon raise anim happening after exiting afterlife
 * Fixed being able to hit a death barrier when jumping off the Docks Bridge zone
 * Fixed locked hint string not showing on Blundergat Upgrade buildable table